vanheeringen-lab/genomepy/README.md

 ## Installation

-Genomepy works with Python 2.7 and Python 3.4+.
+Genomepy works with Python 3.4+.
 You can install it via [bioconda](https://bioconda.github.io/):

 ```